carlarsmendes/carlarsmendes/README.md

 ### Where I've been spending my time:

-* 📚The Pragmatic Programmer, 📚Emotional Intelligence;
+* 📚The Pragmatic Programmer, 📚Emotional Intelligence, 📚Lord of the Rings;
 * 🍿The Appartment;
 * 👩‍🎓Learning from Frontend Masters and the amazing Kyle Simpson && Will Sentance.